douglasJovenil/minecraft-server/README.md

 # Minecraft Server

-This application helps to create a Minecraft server using the [SkyBlock](https://www.minecraftmaps.com/survival-maps/skyblock) mod.
+This application helps to create a Minecraft server using the [SkyBlock](https://www.minecraftmaps.com/survival-maps/skyblock) map.

 ## 💻 Project